Click to Call: (248) 283 - 7000

 Michigan has stringent restrictions on their handgun permits and doesn’t allow citizens to own certain types of firearms or alter them in a specific way.
 If you’ve been arrested for violating these rules, we suggest you call Dallo Law, P.C..
 J. Dallo of Dallo Law, P.C. has defended numerous people accused of firearm and weapons crimes.
 His experience and diligent attitude to unturn every possible legal avenue for a case sets J. Dallo apart from the rest.

-Set up your first free consultation with firearm and weapons crimes attorney J. Dallo of Dallo Law, P.C. by calling (248) 283-7000.
+Set up your first consultation with firearm and weapons crimes attorney J. Dallo of Dallo Law, P.C. by calling (248) 283-7000.
 Dallo Law, P.C. is in Bloomfield Hills but accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Rochester, Novi, Sterling Heights, Troy, Royal Oak, Clarkston, Mount Clemens, Roseville, Utica, and St. Clair Shores.

 Information Center: